1990–91 Northern Michigan Wildcats men's ice hockey season: WCHA showdown

 By the end of January, Northern Michigan and Minnesota were tied atop of the conference standings with identical 20–3–3 records.
 While NMU hosted non-conference Bowling Green, Minnesota took on Minnesota–Duluth and could only manage a single point in two games.
 The two teams headed for a clash of the WCHA titans in Marquette with the Gophers up by a point while Northern Michigan had two games in hand, a reversal of situation back in December.
 The teams fought to a 3–3 tie in the first game but the Wildcats offense broke through in the second match, giving NMU a much needed win and the lead in the WCHA standings.

 While Minnesota licked its wounds with a week off, NMU faced MTU for their second home-and-home.
 The Huskies were no match for the Wildcats, and with the two wins, NMU won the MacNaughton Cup with two games to spare.
 The conference title all but guaranteed Northern Michigan a spot in the NCAA Tournament but, when they headed to Wisconsin and won both games against the defending national champion Badgers, Northern Michigan showed they weren't going to rest on their laurels.

 WCHA tournament

 NMU took on Colorado College in the quarterfinals and used the Tigers as a proverbial punching bag.
 While the Wildcats scored 13 goals in the two games, Bill Pye got his fourth shutout of the season, a new program record.
 After dropping North Dakota in the semifinal, NMU faced Minnesota for the championship.
-Prior to the game the NCAA had already announced the seeding for the NCAA tournament and Norther Michigan was given the second western slot.
+Prior to the game the NCAA had already announced the seeding for the NCAA tournament and Northern Michigan was given the second western slot.
 Despite being guaranteed a first round bye, the Wildcats weren't distracted by their good fortune and held the Gophers back, winning the close affair 4–2 with an empty net goal to seal the match.
 Bill Pye was named the Tournament MVP, and is the only player in history to win the award more than once (as of 2019).